 top of page

-Tu B'Shvat Resources for Families with Children
+Tu B'Shvat for Families

-Planting Together
+Plant Together

 Celebrate with tree planting.
 Don’t have a spot in the backyard?
 Reach out to local community gardens or parks, or ask if your child’s school would appreciate a new tree.
 As you dig the soil and place a tiny tree into the ground, talk about the importance of growth, renewal, and the interconnectedness of all living things.